johnmbyrne/the_quiz/README.md

 ![Quiz Box Area](assets/images/quiz_box.png)

-  - If no answer is selected and the Next Question button is pressed the player will get a dialog box asking the to pick an option:
+  - If no answer is selected and the Next Question button is pressed the player will get a dialog box asking them to pick an option:

   ![Please Pick an Option dialog](assets/images/please_pick.png)